pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 ## Cheating prevention

-There are two main techniques for preventing cheating.
+There are mainly two ways to cheat in a mutliplayer game: by sending malicious packets to the server or by reading data coming from the server that give an unfair advantage to the cheater.

-The first one is to make hard for cheaters to send malicious packets.
-As we explained before, encryption is a good way to achieve that.
+A first technique is to make hard for cheaters to craft malicious packets and to read incoming packets.
+As we explained before, encryption is a good way to achieve that as it will [obfuscate](https://en.wikipedia.org/wiki/Obfuscation) the incoming packets and the cheaters will have to get the keys and reproduce the encryption scheme to craft malicious packets.

-The second technique is by having an authoritative server that only receives commands/inputs/actions.
+The second technique is to have an authoritative server that only receives commands/inputs/actions.
 The client should never be able to modify the server state by another way than sending inputs.
-Then each time, the server receives an input, it should check that this input is valid before to apply it.
+Then, each time the server receives an input, it should check that this input is valid before to apply it.

+The best technique to prevent cheaters from accessing data they should not know about is simply by making sure the server does not send it in the first place.
+For instance, the server should not send to the players the position of opponents or monsters that are far from them.
+Otherwise, even if they are not visible in the game, the players can read the incoming packets and know exactly where to go to kill their targets.
+This kind of cheating is called *map hack* or *world hack*.

+If you want to know more about cheating you can read the article [Cheating in online games](https://en.wikipedia.org/wiki/Cheating_in_online_games) on Wikipedia which contains a list of possible ways of cheating and solutions to detect and prevent them.

 ## Application logic -- Conclusion